mp5maker/library/js/concepts/javascript.md

 # Execution Context
 Javascript will always be on the global execution context.
-This will give us global object and this keyword
+This will give us global object and this keyword, arguments and also the variable environment.
+Each execution context has its own variable environment

 # Lexical Environment / Lexical Scope / Lexical Analysis
 In javascript our lexical scope (available data + variables where the function was defined)